wesleyZero/wesleyZero/README.md

 ## <div align="center">👽 Hello there 🖖
 I'm Wesley.
 I'm a python developer.
-Currently exploring in the direction of AR, VR, AI, and Computer Vision.</div>
+Currently exploring in the direction of AR, VR, AI, and Computer Vision.
+I love grabbing a cup of yerba matte loose leave tea and learning something new every day. 🍵</div>

 <div align="center">